LorenzoAusiello/OptionCalculator-Python-Package/README.md

 A real dataset from Yahoo Finance, containing AAPL options data, was utilized to perform option pricing calculations, implied volatility computations, and the analysis of potential arbitrage opportunities.

 # Usage and Instructions
 The package offers a wide range of functions that can be utilized for various financial analyses.
-Users can initialize the option_calculator class with specific parameters (stock price, strike price, risk-free rate, and time to maturity) and leverage functions individually or collectively for:
+Users can initialize the OptionCalculator class with specific parameters (stock price, strike price, risk-free rate, and time to maturity) and leverage functions individually or collectively for:

 1. Calculating option prices using different models (Black-Scholes, binomial tree, Monte-Carlo simulations).
 2. Assessing implied volatilities and identifying arbitrage opportunities.